2.5 Institutional Policy on Disability

 It is the policy of Ithaca College that discrimination on the basis of disability as defined in Section 504 or under the ADA will not exist in any activity, area, or operation of the College, and retaliation against an individual for asserting his or her rights under Section 504 or the ADA will not be tolerated.

-Employees, students, and visitors to Ithaca College are encouraged to bring any concerns regarding known or suspected instances of disability-based discrimination to the attention of the Director of Equal Opportunity Compliance, who is hereby designated as the person responsible for coordinating the College's compliance with Section 504 and the ADA.
+Employees, students, and visitors to Ithaca College are encouraged to bring any concerns regarding known or suspected instances of disability-based discrimination to the attention of the Director of Employee Relations and Development, who is hereby designated as the person responsible for coordinating the College's compliance with Section 504 and the ADA.
 Complaints will be handled promptly, equitably, and in accordance with the Guidelines for Resolving Discrimination Complaints (see section 2.7.).

 Ithaca College does not offer separate admission standards or procedures to prospective students with disabilities, and applicants are not requested or required to disclose their disability in the admission process.
 For applicants who do submit information about a disability voluntarily, that information may be considered only to determine whether the applicant is otherwise qualified for the program for which he or she has applied.
 In all other respects, applications are reviewed without regard to disability.
 For information about services for students with disabilities, prospective students and their parents are encouraged to contact the Office of Admission at 607-274-3124 or email@example.com or the Office of Student Disability Services at 607-274-1005 or firstname.lastname@example.org.

 See section 7.1.3 of the Ithaca College Policy Manual.

 Pursuant to the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) and state law, Ithaca College will reasonably accommodate all employees with disabilities as defined by the statutes.
 Failure to reasonably accommodate employees with disabilities is a violation of federal/state law and campus policy.